 I work alongside a variety of professionals including those in education, health and social care.
 Parenting or working with a child or young person with emotional problems can be very challenging.
 In my experience, often the most optimal outcomes have occurred when professionals and parents have been involved and worked as a team.
 I pride myself in my alliances with those I work with.

 I am aware of the current processes and frameworks in school for children who have additional emotional and health needs, such as Educational Health Care Plans.

-I have provided evidence to court in a professional capacity and I am up to date with current legislation for child safeguarding and child safeguarding procedures, including Child Protection Conferences, Child Protection Plans, Child and Family Plans and Early Help
+I have provided evidence to court in a professional capacity and I have knowledge of legislation for child safeguarding.

 How would we know whether to make a referral?

 Outward signs of someone who may benefit from psychotherapy could include the following: behaviour which is angry, loud, aggressive, obsessive, hyperactive or withdrawn, intense and tearful.
 Sleep and food intake may be problematic.
 Behaviour may be harmful towards self or others, or the person may be acting differently to how they are usually.

 If you are close to the person, such as a professional working with them, you may have noticed something you consider to be difficult to manage, strange or out of the norm.
 You may be concerned that they are getting into trouble, engaging in particular behaviours or becoming withdrawn.
 They may be spending long periods of time on one thing and be preoccupied.
 Their health, including mental health may have deteriorated.